In South Africa, same-sex marriage has been legal since the Civil Union Act came into effect on 30 November 2006.

 This has resulted in an increase in lesbian couples and single women seeking and receiving donor insemination, leading to the clients requiring stronger treatment options that lead to better chances of pregnancy, shows another study.

-The first doctor in South Africa to obtain a Higher Diploma in Sexual Health and HIV Medicine through the Colleges of Medicine in South Africa, Dr Elna Rudolph is a medical doctor, sexologist and clinical head of My Sexual Health.
+Dr Elna Rudolph is a medical doctor, sexologist and clinical head of My Sexual Health.
+She is also the first doctor in South Africa to obtain a Higher Diploma in Sexual Health and HIV Medicine through the Colleges of Medicine in South Africa.

-Dr Sindi Van Zyl is a Johannesburg based professional medical practitioner and also a public figure through her activism, social media and broadcasting channels.
+Dr Sindi Van Zyl is a Johannesburg based professional medical practitioner and also a public figure well known through her activism, social media and broadcasting channels.

-We asked them a series of popular questions and they provided us with some answers below.
+We asked them both a series of popular questions and they provided us with some answers which we share below.

 What options are there for same-sex couples looking to fall pregnant?